Tomás Carrasquilla: Context

 Carrasquilla's life straddled two centuries, becoming a link between two epochs in Colombia's history.
 When he was born in 1858, the country was called the Republic of New Granada, newly independent of Spain.
 In his work La Marqueza de Yolombó, Carrasquilla described how the most simple people of the end of the 18th century saw the events that broke the Colombia's political dependence on Spain.

 He was also a citizen of the once-called United States of Colombia (1863–1886), a time when the Paisa Region saw the colonization of the current coffee areas.
-He also saw the Colombian industrial revolution at the beginning of the 20th century, the Thousand Days War, and many other changes in his country.
+He also saw the Colombian Industrial Revolution at the beginning of the 20th century, the Thousand Days War, and many other changes in his country.

 The Colombian civil wars of the 19th century were the reason why Carrasquilla could not finish his studies of Law at the University of Antioquia.

 One of those civil wars was reflected in his works Luterito and El Padre Casafús (in English, "The Reverend Casafús").
 Those books were set in the context of the civil war of 1876, started by the Conservative partisans of Antioquia, Cauca and Tolima against the Liberal government of president Aquileo Parra, who intended to secularize the education.
 The story develops in the town of Cañasgordas, where a group of fighters prepare themselves to "defend the Faith."
 In this case, Carrasquilla's work is an approach to the deepest feelings of people during historical events.

 Life

-First years
+Early years

 Carrasquilla was born in Santo Domingo, an Andean town north-east of Medellín, on the Antioquean Mountain.
 He was the son of Isaza Carrasquilla and Ecilda Naranjo Moreno.
 His family owned some gold mines, and this allowed him to live well enough and dedicate himself to writing.
 One of his friends, also born in Santo Domingo, was the writer Francisco de Paula Rendón.

 At the age of 15, he moved to Medellín to finish his secondary education at the University of Antioquia; he continued his study of law there.
 He had to abandon his law studies in 1877 because of the start of the civil war.

 He returned to Santo Domingo, where he worked as a tailor and did some jobs in the municipality.
 Carlos Eugenio Restrepo invited him to the Café Literario ("literary café"), where he had to write a story in order to be admitted.
 He wrote Simón el Mago ("Simon the Mage"), one of his most popular stories.
 Simón was published in 1890, and brought to the cinema by Colombian director Víctor Gaviria in 1993.